 How to create WebP images?

 The WebP versions of the images are only generated when the images are being optimized.
 So if you need to create the WebP versions of the images after you optimized the images, the easiest way would be to:

 - Restore the images to their originals

 - Relaunch the bulk optimization.

-Starting with version 4.12.2, you’ll be able to display WebP versions of the images in your WordPress website’s pages using one of this methods:
+Starting with version 4.12.2, you are also able to display WebP versions of the images on the pages of your WordPress website using one of this methods: